aditya-shrivastavv/Semantic-Book-Recommender/README.md

 8. Finally, we are saving the cleaned data to a new CSV file.

 ### 2. Vector Search (`vector-search.ipynb`)

+> ***Objective***: Build a semantic vector search system using book descriptions.
+It converts text into embeddings with Google Generative AI, stores them in a Chroma vector database, and supports similarity-based retrieval to find books that match user queries.

 1. Importing essential modules from `langchain`, `dotenv`, and `pandas` to handle text processing, embeddings, and environment variables.
 2. Loading Environment Variables: `load_dotenv()` loads the API key (e.g., Google Generative AI key) from the `.env` file to ensure sensitive data isn’t hardcoded in the script.